jaidetree/idle-parens/resources/blog/2019-01-25-1-site-launch.md

 ---
 # Why even make a blog in 2019?

-Likely fruitless, I admit, but some of my lengthy functional programming subreddit comments earned encouragement to be published somewhere.
-Well, now I have a _somewhere_ to publish to.
+While fruitless, I admit, but after receiving some encouragement to publish my lengthy reddit comments in functional programming boards, I needed a place to publish them.
+I wanted a place to explore the topics of functional programming and professional software engineering.
+Medium could work but I found myself slowed down by their editing experience and since I do have some design experience I would rather have a stronger visual identity to color my words.

 # What will this blog cover?

-This blog covers functional programming topics in languages like Clojure, JavaScript, Elixir, Haskell, and Elm.
-However, since I enjoy Clojure and ClojureScript the most a lot of content will be focused there.
+This blog covers functional programming topics in languages like Clojure and ClojureScript.
+I may cover JavaScript, Elixir, Haskell, and Elm but I enjoy Clojure and ClojureScript the most.

-Additionally I will publish announcements of upcoming projects, tutorials\learning resources, open-ended ideas, and opinions on professional practices.
+I will also publish announcements of upcoming projects, tutorials\\learning resources, open-ended ideas, and opinions on professional practices.

 # What is this blog made with?

-This site is statically generated using the Clojure https://perun.io/ which runs on top of [Boot](https://github.com/boot-clj) build tasks.
-I really like the concept of breaking the generation process into a pipeline of reusable tasks or functions that generate each type of page and process my source files like ClojureScript, SASS, and Markdown.
-If I don't like the way any one part behaves I can replace it pretty painlessly leveraging Boot's composability and immutable fileset system.
+This is a statically generated site written in Clojure using https://perun.io/ which is based on [Boot](https://github.com/boot-clj) build tasks.
+I really like the concept of building functionality by composing small tasks together so it felt like a natural fit.
+Development moved fast and I am happy with the result so far.

 For example the production build pipeline looks like this: